sshirokov/sword-bastard/README.md

 ### WIP

-So far this is a smooth scrolling demo.
+So far this is a smooth scrolling demo using [Easel.js](http://www.createjs.com/#!/EaselJS)